Shaaali/identity-apps/docs/guides/user-management/groups/groups.md

 # Groups

-## What's a group
 In simple terms, a group is a collection of users who have same access level to access resources in an organization.
-A group can contain many users.

 ## Groups in Asgardeo

-Asgardeo Console provides you the support to,
+Asgardeo Console provides you the support to:
 - create and manage groups
 - add users to groups
 - remove users from groups.

 There is no restriction to assign users to any number of groups.
+Applications can get details about a user's group in the authentication response (e.g., id_token) from Asgardeo as a user attribute.

 ::: tip
 Only customer users can be assigned to a group.